visualizedata/george-sieniawski-thesis/README.md

-# Sea Lanes: Mapping Carrier Movements, 2012-2018
+# Strength in Numbers: Mapping Carrier Movements, 2012-2018

 ![media/ScreenShot2018-01-08.png](media/ScreenShot2018-01-08.png)

 ## Table of Contents

 ### 0.0 - Front Matter/Prefatory Materials
 	0.1 Abstract
-    0.2	Dedication and Acknowledgements
+	0.2 Dedication
-    0.3	Caveats on Map Labeling and Non-Recognition of Disputed Territories/Sovereignty Claims 0.4	Avoiding Stavra-Type Issues/Maintaining Carrier Operational Security (OPSEC)
+	0.3 Acknowledgements
+	0.4 Caveat on Maps
+	0.5 Note on Sources
+	0.6 Critical Perspectives and Theoretical Debt
+	0.7 Codicil on Maritime Safety (MARSAF)/Operational Security (OPSEC)/Incidents at Sea (InSea)

 ### 1.0 - Current Carrier Challenges
-    1.1	U.S. Legal/Statutory Requirement (10 U.S.C. § 5062) to Maintain Eleven Operational Carriers
+	1.1 The Law on Carrier Numbers
+	1.2 Market Microstructure: Monopsony Meets Monopoly
-    1.2	State of the Navy’s Carrier Strike Groups (CSGs) and Amphibious Ready Groups (ARGs) 1.3	Pressure on the 7th Fleet in the Western Pacific Area of Responsibility (AOR) 1.4	Major Straits, Channels, Chokepoints, Redlines, and Geopolitical Hot Spots 1.5	Russia’s Cold- and Warm-Water Bases and Strategy for the Middle East 1.6	Piracy in the Horn of Africa (HoA) and Strait of Malacca (SoM) 1.7	Conflicts in the Maritime Southeast Asia (MSA) 1.8	China’s One Belt, One Road (OBOR), Nine-Dash Line (NDL), and Maritime Silk Road (MSR)
+	1.3 State of the Navy’s CSGs and ARGs in 2018
+	1.4 Recent Pressures on the 3rd and 7th Fleets
+	1.5 Major Straits, Channels, Chokepoints, Redlines, and Geopolitical Hot Spots 1.6 Russia’s Cold- and Warm-Water Bases and Strategy for the Middle East 1.7 Piracy in the Horn of Africa (HoA) and Strait of Malacca (SoM) 1.8 Conflicts in the Maritime Southeast Asia (MSA) 1.9 China’s One Belt, One Road (OBOR), Nine-Dash Line (NDL), and Maritime Silk Road (MSR)

-### 2.0 - Theories of Seapower
+### 2.0 - Theory and Practice of Seapower
 	2.1 Seablindness, Ninety Percent of Everything, and “The Outlaw Ocean” 2.2 Naval Theorists from Mahan to Gorshkov
-    2.3	Timeline of Aircraft Carrier Construction and Naval Aviation 2.4	Superpowers, Supercarriers, and America’s Pacific Century 2.5	Contemporary Carrier Strategy and Lessons Learned in Iraq and Afghanistan 2.6	U.S. Conversion from Nimitz-Class to Ford-Class Carriers 2.7	Case Study of the USS Carl Vinson: “Just Like San Francisco Airport But With One Short Runway” 2.8	Maritime Security Operations (MSOs) and Humanitarian Assistance/Disaster Relief (HADR) 2.9	Major Diplomatic Crises, Bilateral Tensions, and Regional Flare-Ups from 2012 to 2018 2.10	U.S. Response Patterns Under Presidents Obama/Trump, SecDefs Panetta/Hagel/Carter/Mattis, and SecStates Clinton/Kerry/Tillerson
+	2.3 Timeline of Aircraft Carrier Construction and Naval Aviation 2.4 Superpowers, Supercarriers, and America’s Pacific Century 2.5 Contemporary Carrier Strategy/Lessons Learned in Iraq and Afghanistan 2.6 U.S. Conversion from Nimitz-Class to Ford-Class Carriers 2.7 Case Study of the USS Carl Vinson
+	2.8 Maritime Security Operations (MSOs) and Humanitarian Assistance/Disaster Relief (HADR) 2.9 Significant Actors in APAC/MENA/Eurasia
+	2.10 Major Diplomatic Crises, Bilateral Tensions, and Regional Flare-Ups from 2012 to 2018 2.11 U.S. Response Patterns Under Presidents Obama/Trump, SecDefs Panetta/Hagel/Carter/Mattis,
+            and SecStates Clinton/Kerry/Tillerson

 ### 3.0 - Modeling Carrier Power Projection
+	3.1 The 4Fs: Fuel, Food, Fiber, and Feedstocks
-    3.1	World Trade Patterns/Global Shipping Data
+	3.2 World Trade Patterns/Global Shipping Data
-    3.2	Recent Data on Carrier Operating Costs: Persian Gulf Deployment vs. In-Port/Vessel Husbanding 3.3	Underlying Data Structure and Extract, Transform and Load (ETL) Process 3.4	Mapping Sea Lines of Communication (SLOCs)
+	3.3 Recent Data on Carrier Operating Costs: Persian Gulf Deployment vs. In-Port/Vessel Husbanding 3.4 Underlying Data Structure and Extract, Transform and Load (ETL) Process 3.5 Mapping Sea Lines of Communication (SLOCs)
-    3.5	Analyzing Diplomatic Tone, Escalation, and De-Escalation Using GDELT’s CAMEO Codes 3.6	Measuring Carrier Deployments and Freedom of Navigation Operations (FONOPs) 3.7	Building the Unified Data Set in JavaScript Object Notation (JSON) 3.8	Planning the User Interface (UI) and Geographic Information System (GIS)
+	3.6 Analyzing Diplomatic Tone, Escalation, and De-Escalation Using Global Database of Events, Language, and Tone (GDELT)’s Conflict and Mediation Event Observations (CAMEO) Framework
+	3.7 Measuring U.S. Carrier Deployments and Freedom of Navigation Operations (FONOPs) 3.8 Building the Unified Data Set in JavaScript Object Notation (JSON) 3.9 Parametrizing Ship Domains
+	3.10 Planning the User Interface (UI) and Geographic Information System (GIS) 3.11 Selecting Cartographic Projections and the Nautical Map Layout 3.12 Showing Seasonal Patterns and the Calendar Layout

 ### 4.0 - Conclusions
-    4.1	Living in a Ford, Nimitz, Queen Elizabeth, Liaoning, and Shandong World 4.2	Prevailing Patterns in the U.S. Carrier Data 4.3	Shifting Claims to Fisheries, Natural Gas, and Sand in the South China Sea 4.4	Anti-Access and Area Denial (A2AD) in ASEAN: Singapore, South Korea, Taiwan, Japan 4.5	The Impact of U.S. Carrier Refueling and Complex Overhaul (RCOH) on Range/Preparedness 4.6	The Evolution of Carrier-Based Humanitarian Assistance and Disaster Relief (HA/DR) 4.7	Energy Security, Globalized Commodity Supply Chains, and Contemporary Carrier Realpolitik 4.8	Opportunities: Souda Bay (Greece), Duqm (Oman), Agaléga (Mauritius), Singapore, Guam, Manila (Philippines), and the Andaman/Nicobar Is.
+	4.1 Living in a Ford, Nimitz, Queen Elizabeth, Liaoning, and Shandong World 4.2 Prevailing Patterns in the U.S. Carrier Data
+	4.3 Shifting Claims to Fisheries, Natural Gas, and Sand in the South China Sea 4.4 Anti-Access and Area Denial (A2AD) in ASEAN: Singapore, South Korea, Taiwan, Japan 4.5 The Impact of U.S. Carrier Refueling and Complex Overhaul (RCOH) on Range/Preparedness 4.6 The Evolution of Carrier-Based Humanitarian Assistance and Disaster Relief (HA/DR) 4.7 Energy Security, Globalized Commodity Supply Chains, and Contemporary Carrier Realpolitik 4.8	Opportunities: Souda Bay (Greece), Duqm (Oman), Agaléga (Mauritius), Singapore, Guam, Manila (Philippines), and the Andaman/Nicobar Is.
     4.9	Add-Ons: Lockheed’s F-35, Kratos’ XN-1, Boeing’s P-8 and MQ-25, and Northrop’s X-47B